Grathegreat/1st-project/replit.md

 # Overview

 This is a Facebook Messenger chatbot built with Node.js that features a Discord-like command and event system.
 The bot uses the `ws3-fca` library to interact with Facebook Messenger and provides a modular architecture for commands and events.
 It supports multi-language localization (English and Tagalog), command cooldowns, admin permissions, and beautiful console logging with Chalk.
-The bot can automatically react to messages, welcome new group members, and respond to various commands with a configurable prefix system.
+The bot can automatically react to messages, welcome new group members, respond to various commands with a configurable prefix system, and automatically post cat facts at regular intervals.

 # User Preferences